Melissa and Doug The Power of Play

 So let’s see how we can incorporate the power of play into our every day.

-Again, I am thrilled to be able to meet with Melissa and Parents Magazine this week in NYC to dive even deeper about the power of play.
+Again, I was thrilled to be able to meet with Melissa and Parents Magazine this week in NYC to dive even deeper about the power of play.

-After listening to a select group of influencers and a child development experts, I will return with even more strategies for you (and I) to begin implementing in our homes.
+After listening to a select group of influencers and a child development experts, I returned with even more strategies for you (and I) to begin implementing in our homes and you can read them here!